-Development applications, with less than \$3 million dollar estimated development cost, involving the following types of development will be notified via:

-- a letter to adjoining landowners. - a fourteen (14) day exhibition period. - Only those adjoining landowners who may detrimentally affected by the proposed development will be notified (e.g. a garage with a reduced setback will only be notified to the immediately adjoining landowner).
+Level 1 Develop oment applications, with less than \$3 million dollar estimated development cost, g the following types of development will be notified via: a letter to adjoining landowners . a fourteen (14) day exhibition period.
+Only those adjoining landowners who may detrimentally affected by the proposed development will be notified (e.g. a garage with a reduced setback will only be notified to the immediately adjoining landowner).
 Exhibition of the proposal will take place within Council's website.

-- Alterations and additions to building or use that is included within this Level - Buildings and works ancillary to a dwelling-house (garages, pools, sheds, fences etc.) that do not comply with the prescriptive measures of this DCP for setbacks and building height plane - Buildings ancillary to agriculture within 5 metres of a property boundary - Change of use to a light industry not within an Industrial Zone - Dual occupancy developments - Dwelling-houses that are double storey and do not comply with the prescriptive measures of this DCP for setbacks and building height plane - Farm stay accommodation - Professional consulting rooms - Rural industry - Rural workers dwellings - Secondary dwellings - Subdivisions that will result in the creation of two or up to and including five lots - Any other development type not listed in any other level - Alterations and additions to any development type listed in Table A4 Level 2 Notification.
+Dovolor Develop oment Types • Alterations and additions to building or use that is included within this Level • Buildings and works ancillary to a dwelling-house (garages, pools, sheds, fences etc.) that do not comply with the prescriptive measures of this DCP for setbacks and building height plane • Buildings ancillary to agriculture within 5 metres of a property boundary • Change of use to a light industry not within an Industrial Zone • Dual occupancy developments • Dwelling-houses that are double storey and do not comply with the prescriptive measures of this DCP for setbacks and building height plane • Farm stay accommodation • Professional consulting rooms • Rural industry • Rural workers dwellings • Secondary dwellings • Subdivisions that will result in the creation of two or up to and including five lots • Any other development type not listed in any other level • Alterations and additions to any development type listed in Table A4 - Level 2 Notification.